 Most big brands have their own versions of these watches, so choosing the best one may get a bit confusing.
 There are simply so many excellent luminous watches in the market to choose from, so this article will try to narrow things down for you.
 Here are eight of your of the best night watches for that will let you see in the dark easily.

 Aside from the different types of illumination features, some of the other things to be discussed below are durability, style, and price points.
 We’ll also let you in on some of the latest technologies in luminous watches today.
 While the watches will not be divided into categories, we will be providing different types of models for different occasions—ie. a watch for everyday use, a watch for the outdoors, a dress watch, and so on.

-This Swiss-made watch has a self-powered illumination technology that allows you to see clearly in the dark.
-This model boasts of an exceptional illumination system that is 100 times brighter than other luminous watches available in the market today.
+The original Navy Seal watch comes in various styles but all boast of an exceptional illumination system that is 100 times brighter than other luminous watches available in the market today.